alphagov/govuk-content-schema-test-helpers/README.md

 Firstly, you will need a copy of [govuk-content-schemas](http://github.com/alphagov/govuk-content-schemas) on your file system.
 By default these should be in a sibling directory to your project.
 Alternatively, you can specify their location with the `GOVUK_CONTENT_SCHEMAS_PATH` environment variable.
 You should probably duplicate this paragraph (excluding this sentence) in your own `README`.

 You will need to configure which type of schemas your app uses.
-A good place to do this is in `test_helper.rb` or `spec_helper.rb`:
+A good place to do this is in `test_helper.rb` or `spec/support/govuk_content_schemas.rb`:

 ```ruby
   require 'govuk-content-schema-test-helpers'